Compare 7 image compressor apps for Mac by format support, batch workflow, privacy, automation, and price, then choose the right tool for your images.

 If you need next-gen formats (AVIF, JPEG-XL) or Apple-ecosystem formats (HEIC, ICNS), your options narrow quickly.

-Zipic takes the top spot because it covers the widest range of use cases without compromise.
-It’s the only Mac image compressor that combines 12-format support, granular compression control, format conversion, resize, and deep macOS automation in a single native app.
+Zipic takes the top spot because it covers the broadest range of use cases in this comparison.
+In the matrix above, it is the only Mac image compressor that combines 12-format support, granular compression control, format conversion, resize, and deep macOS automation in a single native app.

 Where Zipic really differentiates is automation depth.
 Folder monitoring auto-compresses new files in watched directories — pair it with a screenshot tool like CleanShot X and every screenshot gets optimized the moment it’s saved.
 Notch Drop lets you drag files to the MacBook Pro notch for instant compression.
 Apple Shortcuts and URL Scheme integration means you can trigger compression from any script, shortcut, or third-party app.
 And the Raycast extension lets you compress selected Finder files without ever opening Zipic’s main window.

-The free tier (25 images/day, 5 formats) is generous enough for casual use.
+The free tier (25 images/day, 5 formats) is designed for casual use.
 Zipic Pro starts at $19.99 one-time (Solo, 1 device) and unlocks all 12 formats, unlimited compressions, and the full automation suite.
-For the breadth of what it offers, it’s the best value on this list.
+Check the compression basics before your first large batch.

 Stands out for: Format breadth (12), automation depth (folder monitoring, Notch Drop, Shortcuts, URL Scheme, Raycast, clipboard auto-compression), and one-time pricing.